Catholic Church–state relations in Argentina: Peronism

 The government of Juan Perón (1946–1955) was one of changing relationships between the Church and the State.
 At first, the new Peronist movement was linked to the Armed Forces.
 The Army and the Church considered themselves barriers against the ideologies of Socialism and Communism.
 The Church also supported a doctrine of "social justice" that shared with Peronism the idea of a State that mediates in class conflicts and evens out social inequalities.

 However, some factions of the Church objected Perón's "statism", that is, the intervention of the national government in private society, sometimes invading the sphere of influence of the Church, as in the case of welfare plans and public education, the latter being the most contentious issue.
 By a law dictated in 1943 during the previous dictatorial government, public schools were forced to provide religious education classes.
 In 1946, the Argentine Senate approved a legal re-affirmation of all the decrees passed by the military junta.
 This law was debated in the less docile Chamber of Deputies, and was finally passed thanks to the vote of the Peronists, who submitted to the will of the Executive Branch.
 The arguments presented were nationalistic and anti-liberal, identifying Argentine nationality with the deep Catholicism of the motherland, Spain, and also emphasizing religion as a means to create a personal conscience and an ordered society.

 The religious education law, however, limited the powers of the Church: teachers, curricular contents and textbooks were designated by the State, after consultations with the Church if need be.
 Besides this, the rest of the school subjects were independent of religious influence, and therefore followed the secular tradition of Argentine education.
 The Peronist government also introduced subjects such as sports, hygiene and sanitary care, which the Church deemed excessively concerned with bodily matters.
 Finally, education became a vehicle for quasi-religious propaganda for the personality cult of the president and his wife Eva.
-In June 1950 Perón appointed Armando Méndez San Martín, an anti-Catholic (accused by the Church of being a Freemason), as Minister of Education.
+In June 1950 Perón appointed Armando Méndez San Martín, an anticlerical (accused by the Church of being a Freemason), as Minister of Education.